Last Updated: August 2019

 About the writer: Curiosity coupled with a natural talent for story-telling and a keen interest in technology and innovation, has led Claire Marshall's work to be published in places as diverse as the Huffington Post to millennial-focused global site Collectively (funded by the Future Forum).
 Claire has a background in economics and marketing and is an experienced content producer for film, television, online media and social channels.

 Sharing our thoughts on a recent customer experience is second nature to most of us, and studies have shown we are more likely to share negative experiences than positive ones.
-Join this with the fact that 70% of people consult independent review sites, and 57% consult social media before making a purchase and your customer experience has never been more important.
+Join this with the fact that 93% of customers are likely to make repeat purchases with companies who offer excellent customer service.
 Here are five tips for making sure you are always getting great reviews.

 To discover the key considerations to create a winning customer experience, read our guide.

 We have all been to that restaurant where we are welcomed by a friendly waiter who is happy to answer all our questions about the menu.
 In today’s highly competitive marketplace how a customer is made to feel can have a big impact on a businesses bottom line.
 Behind providing good value for a product, “excellent customer service’ was found to be the second most important factor consumers consider when choosing a company to do business with.
 When you drill down into what these customers mean by ‘excellent customer service’ the ability of a business to answer questions is top of the list.
 So don’t hide your contact details in order to eschew costly customer interactions.
 Encourage your customers to ask questions and make sure you answer them promptly.
 While you are at it why not keep a record of customer questions, and turn them into a useful knowledge base?